AlgotradingCrypto/AlgotradingSnippetsPy/README.md

 # AlgotradingSnippetsPy
-A place to store awesome python code snippets for algotrading crypto!
+A place to store awesome python code snippets for algotrading crypto, by [algotradingcrypto.com](algotradingcrypto.com)!